 In addition, top consulting firms aim to recruit the “cream of the crop”.
 Scoring a top grade and finishing in the top 25% of your year group is important, so make sure this is clear on your resume.

 However, a high grade in a good, analytical degree from a top university alone isn’t enough to receive an invitation to interview.

 You also need to show you have skills and capabilities beyond academic prowess by succeeding in extracurricular activities and internships.
 Demonstrating evidence of unusual impact, leadership and achievement is important in standing out in the CV screening process.

 It’s also worth noting that if you are further into your career your academic accomplishments hold less weight and your record of success and impact in your profession takes precedent.
 Nevertheless, your academic accomplishments are still taken into account.

-Make sure your resume is strong enough to be invited to interview by following our steps and examples in our Free Resume and Cover Letter courses for Students and for Experienced Professionals.
+Make sure your resume is strong enough to be invited to interview by following our steps and examples in our Free Resume Course.